Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 The whole release has a clear feeling of getting us closer to what an app will look in Angular 2, by enforcing some practices.
-The sad part is that the new router module that was announced is not in 1.4 ans is delayed to 1.5.
+The sad part is that the new router module that was announced is not in 1.4 and is delayed to 1.5.
 But some nice new features have also been added.

 Let's dig in!